shadowhen/shadowhen/README.md

 # Hello, I'm Henry 👋

-I am a college student at public university.
+I am new graduate from a public university.

-As a college student and soon to be new graduate, I'm interested in game development, web development, virtual reality, and augmented reality.
+As a new graduate, I'm interested in game development, web development, virtual reality, and augmented reality.
 I enjoy working on exciting new problems, learning new tools, and picking up new skills.

 <!--
 **henrynhan/henrynhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.